Louis Brandeis Supreme Court nomination: Judiciary Committee review

 Unlike preceding Supreme Court confirmation reviews by the Judiciary Committee, the hearings held into Brandeis took on characteristics of a trial.
-Brandeis was accused of a number of charges against his character, and advocates argued both sides of these cases.
+Brandeis was accused of a number of allegations levied against his character, and advocates argued both sides of these cases.
 Witnesses and evidence were presented.
-The members of the subcommittee and later the full Judiciary Committee stood to deliver what amounted to a verdict on the charges against Brandeis as they related to his suitability for the court.
+The members of the subcommittee and later the full Judiciary Committee stood to deliver what amounted to a verdict on the allegations against Brandeis as it related to his suitability for the court.
 In the entire hearing process, forty-six witnesses were heard.
 Over the course of the hearings, it was unclear whether Brandeis' nomination would ultimately succeed or fail.
 Proponents and opponents of Brandeis' confirmation alike hoped to use the hearings to persuade senators who were undecided about the nomination.
 Brandeis refused to personally testify in the hearings.
 However, he was involved in guiding what amounted to a defense, frequently providing documents, records, and advice to those who were advocating for him in Washington, D.C.
 The arguments made against Brandeis largely did not focus on the ideological agenda he might pursue but instead accused Brandeis of past ethical misconduct.